Killing of Larry Jackson Jr.

-On July 26, 2013, 32-year-old Larry Jackson Jr. was shot dead by Austin Police Department Detective Charles Kleinert in Austin, Texas.
+On July 26, 2013, 32-year-old Larry Jackson Jr. was shot dead by Austin Police Department Detective Charles Kleinert in Austin, Texas, United States.
 Jackson was at the scene of a bank robbery earlier that day in central Austin.
 When questioned by Kleinert as to why he falsely identified himself to a bank employee, Jackson ran.
 When Kleinert caught up to Jackson a struggle between Jackson and Detective Charles Kleinert ensued.
 One gunshot was fired, fatally striking Jackson in the back of the neck.

 Kleinert was indicted by a grand jury on the charge of manslaughter.
 In October 2015, a judge dropped the charge against Kleinert.

 Details

 As Kleinert was questioning Jackson concerning why he identified himself to bank employees as a different bank customer and requested access to the account, Jackson ran.
 Kleinert chased Jackson, enlisted the aid of a passing motorist, and followed on foot under a bridge where a struggle took place.
 Kleinert's weapon unintentionally discharged striking Jackson in the back of the neck.
 Kleinert reported that the shooting was accidental.
 Jackson did not have a weapon on him but had not been searched before running.